jeka-dev/jeka/dev.jeka.core/src/main/doc/Getting Started.md

 │ │ Run instance initialized with options []
 │ └ Done in 57 milliseconds.
 └ Done in 336 milliseconds.
-Jeka run is ready to start.
+Jeka commands are ready to be executed.
 Method : help on JkCommands
 Usage:
 jeka (method | pluginName#method) [-optionName=<value>] [-pluginName#optionName=<value>] [-DsystemPropName=value]